 Improved business intelligence through integration with additional information such as NYC population census data, quarterly HOPE counts, and other information to improve the quality of forecasting and budgeting.
 (Note: it is possible some publically available data, such as NYC Open Data Census Population Projections or weather projections could be incorporated relatively easily)

-To provide an external web or mobile interface to facilitate the Roster update process for IVC and HERO.
+To provide an external web or mobile interface to facilitate the census count process for IVC (and potentially for HERO).

-To reduce the need for manual reconciliation and double-entry of data by providing an automated interface that will facilitate CARES updates (such as the last-minute addition of a new shelter, discovered during overnight Roster updates), while providing for important approval and confirmation workflows to maintain high quality, accurate information.

 Improved visualizations by incorporating spatial information via google map integration, to plot offline units, plot unit usage and find correlations with other geo-spatial-oriented information.

 Application Functionality